Stabilizing Rate of Stochastic Control Systems: Introduction

-Restricting to state-feedback policies, we reformulate the optimal stabilizing rate problem as an \emph{optimal control problem with a nonlinear cost functional} and derive a \emph{Bellman-type equation}.
+\item \textbf{Bridging stabilization theory and optimal control} \\ Restricting to state-feedback policies, we introduce an \emph{optimal control formulation with a nonlinear cost functional} for the optimal stabilizing rate problem and derive a \emph{Bellman-type equation}.
+Under the conditions of Theorem~\ref{thm:bellman-main}, this formulation characterizes the optimal stabilizing rate.
 As this equation is not directly amenable to analysis, it is reduced to a nonlinear matrix eigenvalue problem that requires a strictly positive-definite solution, providing a tractable representation for determining the optimal stabilizing rate.

 \item \textbf{Regularized approximation for nonlinear matrix eigenvalue problems}